|

 appears that the Naval command on that station was assumed by Rear Admiral Sir

-Francis Laforey, on the 12th ult.
+FRANCIS LAFOREY, on the 12th ult.

 We understand that the November Packet for these Colonies, has